The Community College Facility

 CCFC has an important role to play

 the State.
 Your active participation in CCFC is essential to the viability of the

 organization and the success of our

-From a handful of community college presidents in the spring of 1993, a substantial organization of 128 members has been formed.
-At the present time we have a membership of 57 community college districts (out of a possible 72) and approximately the same number of private sector companies.
+From a handful of community college presidents in the spring of 1993, a substantial organization of members has been formed.
+At the present time we have a membership of 53 community college districts (out of a possible 72), along with our private sector partners, for a total membership of approximately 220.

 We believe membership in this Coalition is important to your facility program.